About Me

 That was a humbling experience.
 I completed my PGCE in Secondary Science (Physics) and worked over the Summer for the University of Manchester teaching A Level Physics to students from Saudi Arabia.
 Then in September 2011 I started working at Altrincham Grammar School for Boys.
 After two years working there, and 11 years in the North West, it was time for me to return home to Essex.

 Teaching is the best job in the world!
-In what other job would I get to use my Physics degree whilst dressed as a robot or a fairy or a genie or Shrek (or whatever else I end up dressed as)?
+In what other job would I get to use my Physics degree whilst dressed as a pirate, a robot, a fairy or a troll (or whatever else I end up dressed as)?

 And then Covid-19 happened.